Posts

 Image

 Grangecon is a tiny village with very few houses and plenty of wide open fields.
 There is a wonderful cafe called the 'Grangecon Kitchen' which serves the best breakfasts and cakes.
 Grangecon also has a local pub/tapas bar that opens two evenings a week but unfortunately, it was closed on the days we wanted to go.
 The people are very friendly and being a small town, everybody knows everybody else.
-A story I must share...
 On Saturday mornings, a stall selling organic dried goods sets up on the main street.
-One particular Saturday, I was walking the dog past the stall when the woman behind the stall said "Hi Paul!
+One particular Saturday I was walking the dog past the stall when the woman behind the stall said "Hi Paul!
 How's Tilly going?"
-I had never met her and walked over obviously looking perplexed.
-She then said "Before Michelle (Tilly's owner) left for Croatia,, she told me you and Max were looking after Tilly.
+I had never met her and walked over, obviously looking perplexed.
+She then said "Before Michelle left for Croatia,, she told me you and Max were looking after Tilly.
 I spotted you last week walking by and sent Michelle photos showing Tilly enjoying her walk".
-Oh dear I thought...
-One must keep their nose cl...
+Oh dear, I thought, one must keep his nose clean here.
+I then went on to explain our pet-sitt...

 107. Grangecon - Ireland - House and Pet Sitting - Episode 32